UnterrainerInformatik/GameDevelopmentLinks/README.md

   * [Fonts](#fonts)
   * [Sounds](#sounds)

+Here is another link-list containing a large list of MonoGame related projects on GitHub.
+* [Awesome-MonoGame](https://github.com/aloisdeniel/awesome-monogame) - Thx to the awesome Alois Deniel.

 ## Tutorial Sites
 No specific order.
 * [**Shawn Hargreave's Blog**](http://blogs.msdn.com/b/shawnhar/) - This is a must-read for every XNA developer.
 The blog of the Master himself.